Millimeter-Wave UAV Channel Model with Height-Dependent Path Loss and Shadowing in Urban Scenarios: System model

 \subsubsection{Large-Scale Fading Modeling}

-\textbf{Impact of Buildings:} Buildings are the dominant source of LSF in urban environments, as they directly impacts LoS condition.
+\textbf{Impact of Buildings:} Buildings are the dominant source of LSF in urban environments, as they directly impact LoS condition.
 Accordingly, the LSF is modeled as a LoS-dependent log-distance PL with shadow fading

 where $x$ can be LoS or NLoS, $\Lambda_0$ is the reference free-space path loss at distance $d_0=1$~m, $n_x(h_\text{ABS})$ are height-dependent PLEs, and $\Psi_x$ is the zero-mean Gaussian shadow fading term with height-dependent standard deviations $\sigma_x(h_\text{ABS})$.